 Of which, you’ve got options:

-Draw it on a whiteboard.
+Draw it on an online whiteboard.

 Sketch it out on your tablet.